Updated: Sep 12, 2022

 Add Kombu, bring to a boil, slice the gluten to your preferred shape add each of the gluten pieces,

 Allow the gluten to boil, lower the flame.
-Cook for about 50 minutes; at that time, add soy sauce, simmer gently for 45 minutes.
+Cook for about 50 minutes; add soy sauce, simmer gently for 45 minutes.

 Optional, add bay leaves or herbs for flavoring.